project-zot/project-zot.github.io/docs/admin-guide/admin-getting-started.md

 example command results in a running registry at `http://localhost:5000`.
 Registry content is stored at `.registry`, which is bind mounted to `/var/lib/registry` in the container.
 By default, auth is disabled.
-As part of the build, a YAML configuration file is created at `/etc/zot/config.yml` in the container.
+As part of the build, a JSON configuration file is created at `/etc/zot/config.json` in the container.

 You can override the configuration file with custom configuration settings in the deployment command and in a local configuration file as